aws-samples/arc325-multiple-accounts-workshop/docs/cfn-stackset-prepare.md

-Create CloudFormation StackSet Admin IAM Role in `Billing` account and CloudFormation StackSet Execution IAM Role in `Security`, `Shared Services` and `Application One` accounts.
+Create CloudFormation StackSet Admin IAM Role in `WorkShop` account and CloudFormation StackSet Execution IAM Role in `WorkShop` and `Billing` accounts.

 > Use **Ireland (eu-west-1)** to create all resources.